Three 6 Mafia: 2012–2018: Hiatus, Da Mafia 6ix, and independent endeavors

 By the end of 2012, Juicy J had moved completely away from Three 6 Mafia work to focus on his solo career.
 During this time he released a number of solo mixtapes such as Rubba Band Business and Blue Dream & Lean.
 He also had begun frequently collaborating with Wiz Khalifa, appearing on a number of his mixtapes.

 After a number of mixtapes, DJ Paul released his third solo studio album A Person of Interest on October 22, 2012.
 He announced that the album was a mix of gangsta rap and crunk music, with it also incorporating influences from dubstep and electronic dance music.
 The album featured past collaborator Gucci Mane, and also came with a bonus DVD including a self-titled short movie, music videos and behind the scenes footage.

 On November 26, 2013, DJ Paul released Volume 16: The Original Masters, a remaster of his 1994 mixtape 4 Da Summer of '94, on iTunes.
 After releasing a series of singles, including the chart topping "Bandz a Make Her Dance" which featured 2 Chainz and Lil Wayne, Juicy J released his third solo studio album Stay Trippy under Taylor Gang Records, Kemosabe Records and Columbia Records on August 27, 2013.
 Juicy J has since stated that he would still "love to" participate in a Three 6 Mafia album in the future.

+In September 2010, former Three 6 Mafia members Lord Infamous, Koopsta Knicca, and Gangsta Boo performed together at a concert in Denver, Colorado, presented by local promoter 50/50innertainment.
+At the time, the group’s core members had been separated for several years due to label disputes, incarcerations, and internal issues.
+While DJ Paul later masterminded the formation of Da Mafia 6ix (initially presented as a new project rather than a Three 6 Mafia reunion) and the release of their debut mixtape 6ix Commandments in late 2013, the 2010 Denver performance was one of the earlier documented instances of these three members appearing together onstage following the post-Hypnotize Minds period.